MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 0.325423, 1.147466

-Those represent errors of approxiately 8.7%, 1.0% and
+Those represent errors of approxiately 8.7% and 1.0% for the first result, and 2.3% and 0.0% for the second result.

 ---